 A bulging disc is usually considered a normal part of aging.
 Some discs most likely begin to bulge as a part of both the aging process and the degeneration process of the intervertebral disc.
 A bulging disc is not necessarily a sign that anything serious is happening to your spine.

-Injury to your intervertebral disc, and overuse or misuse of the disc such as might be experienced by an athlete or a person with a very physical job, can weaken the disc and make it more prone to problems.
+Injury to the intervertebral disc that more commonly be experienced by an athlete or a person with a very physical job, can weaken the disc and make it more prone to problems.
 Smoking tobacco can also cause your disc to weaken and deteriorate.

 Bulging discs sometimes press against your spinal cord.
 When this happens, symptoms may include:

 Pain from a bulging disc may start slowly and get worse over time or during certain activities.
-The symptoms of herniated disc often get better within a few weeks or months.
+The symptoms of bulging disc often get better within a few weeks or months.

 Diagnosing a bulging disc begins with a complete history of the problem and a physical exam.
 Your doctor may ask whether you are aware when you have to urinate or have a bowel movement.
 If there is a problem, it could indicate that a bulging disc in your thoracic spine is pushing against your spinal cord.
 Your doctor may also want to perform certain diagnostic tests including an X-ray, MRI, or CT scan.